simsimmal/hello_docker/README.md

 ## Tasks

+1. Create your own github account.
+It's free!
-1. Fork this project and clone it to your local machine.
+2. Fork this project and clone it to your local machine.
-2. Change the nginx and php version
+3. Change the nginx and php version
-3. Add Composer to the vagrant environment and to the app container
+4. Add Composer to the vagrant environment and to the app container
-4. Add new PHP Extensions like pdo_mysql
+5. Add new PHP Extensions like pdo_mysql
-5. Add a new mysql container to the docker_compose.yaml
+6. Add a new mysql container to the docker_compose.yaml
-6. Install symfony4 in the source folder and adjust nginx configuration
+7. Install symfony4 in the source folder and adjust nginx configuration
-7. Change the default site to website driven by the symfony framework.
+8. Change the welcome page to a site driven by the symfony framework.